 So you and your physician have decided that the best thing for your health, your wellness, your sexuality, your cognition, your erections, your stamina or your menopausal symptoms is to initiate a course of hormone therapy.

-“What is food and why is it needed?”
-Numerous different perspectives and interpretations stem from this broad question.
-The first step is to see food not simply as something that we stuff in our mouths when we are hungry or bored.
-We need to see it as a vehicle for the transfer of energy.
+Different perspectives and interpretations stem from this broad question.
+The first step is not to see food simply as something we stuff in our mouths when we are hungry or bored -- see it as a vehicle for the transfer of energy.